Nonparametric estimation of the jump rate in mean field interacting systems of neurons: Introduction

-The limit process $ x_t$ solves the ODE $ d x_t = F ( x_t) dt ,$ with $ F ( x) = b (x) + w f(x), $ where $b$ describes the leakage of the neuron's potential values in between successive spikes and where $ w$ is the limit synaptic weight.
+The limit process $ x_t$ solves the \bdc{ordinary differential equation} \ec (ODE) $ d x_t = F ( x_t) dt ,$ with $ F ( x) = b (x) + w f(x), $ where $b$ describes the leakage of the neuron's potential values in between successive spikes and where $ w$ is the limit synaptic weight.
 As a consequence, we are led to investigate expressions of the type